lachrist/aran/README.md

   The node's serial number.
 * `AranMaxSerial :: number`.
   The maximum serial number which can be found within the node's decedents.
+  This is usefull to speed up the serial number lookup.
 * `AranParent :: ESTree | *`.
   The node's parent, in general this should be an ESTree.
   But, if the node's type is `"Program"`, then this field will be the third argument passed to `aran.join(program, pointcut, parent)`.